jrad77/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM in the sixth code cell of the notebook.
 I trained it using the first 80% of all the training data sets, the remaining 20% I used as a validation set.
 I used this method because many of the training examples in the data set are of the same image, just at slightly different times and slightly different lighting.
 Originally, I was simply randomly shuffling and splitting the training and test data into two group.
-This meant that my test data very closely matched my training data and was leading to over-fitting.
+This meant that my test data very closely matched my training data and was leading to overfitting.

 ### Sliding Window Search